top of page

 • Inflammation builds over hours, not minutes

-It’s extremely common to feel nothing after the accident, then stiff, achy, or limited the following morning.
+It’s common to feel nothing after the accident, then stiff, achy, or limited the following morning.

 Common Early Symptoms